-There is a wide selection of literature on careers including Degree and Higher Apprenticeships; all forms of higher and further education and gap years available to the students.
-Throughout the year, Post 16 students have university lecturers, admissions staff employers and graduate students who come in to give information and advice to our Sixth Formers.
-Students are always fully informed on opportunities to help prepare them for Higher Education and Apprenticeship applications.
+There is a wide range of information on careers including Degree and Higher Apprenticeships; all forms of higher and further education and gap years available to the students.
+Throughout the year, Post 16 students have university lecturers, admissions staff, employers and graduate students who visit the school to give information and advice to our Sixth Formers.
+Students are fully informed on opportunities which will prepare them for Higher Education and Apprenticeship applications.

 The UCAS Procedure